The Ultimate Guide to Automating RFP Responses: Best Practices & Tools for Success

 Layer 1: Content Management

-The foundation is a searchable repository of previous responses, but the intelligence comes from semantic understanding.
+The foundation is a searchable repository of previous responses with semantic understanding.
 When a question asks "Describe your data encryption protocols," the system should surface answers tagged with encryption, security architecture, data protection, and compliance—not just exact keyword matches.

 Layer 2: Response Generation